Gold Loan

 • Safe Haven in Uncertainty

 Gold is an asset that investors turn to during economic or political turmoil.
-It tends to retain or even appreciate its value when conventional assets (like stocks) falter.
+Gold price rise or even tends to retain its value when conventional assets (like stocks) falter.

 Also Read: How to Use a Gold Loan for a Medical Emergency: A Simple Guide